How Does Leverage Trading Affect Profit?

 You take two trades where you use all your margin and both trades make a profit of 5%.

-For the first trade you trade without leverage and for the second trade, you add 1:50 leverage.
+For the first trade you trade without margin and for the second trade, you add 1:50 leverage.

 Your first trade will make 5% of your total account balance which is $50.

-The second trade which is leveraged will be 50 times more profitable and earn a profit of $2500.
+The second trade which is multiplied will be 50 times more profitable and earn a profit of $2500.

-When you combine both of these factors in your leverage trading strategies your profitability is set to skyrocket.
+When you combine both of these factors in your leverage trading plans your profitability is set to skyrocket.

 Does high leverage increase profit more?